janv/john-carmack-plan-archive/by_year/johnc_plan_1997.md

 * sinking into plats
 * exaggerate stepping when crouched?

-+ allow pics off screen (status bar off bottom of screen)
+\+ allow pics off screen (status bar off bottom of screen)
-+ check control configuration
+\+ check control configuration
-+ make moveup jump
+\+ make moveup jump
-+ animating textures
+\+ animating textures
-+ base window not very noticable
+\+ base window not very noticable
-+ any flowing?
+\+ any flowing?
-+ fix deltaangle hack in putclientinserver
+\+ fix deltaangle hack in putclientinserver
-+ move copytooldorg to prepworldframe
+\+ move copytooldorg to prepworldframe
-+ demos
+\+ demos
-+ r_speeds include particles
+\+ `r_speeds` include particles
-+ escape should pause demos
+\+ escape should pause demos

-reduce acceleration on low grav levels moving translucent objects timedemo leaves console in attract key mode
+reduce acceleration on low grav levels
+moving translucent objects
+timedemo leaves console in attract key mode

 underwater speed is too great
-flex legs intentionally on plats? forward when facing an obstruction directly should not slide clip brush fragments in base exit button clip stuck problem no such oldframe -1 melee attacks out of range rename g_client to p_client merge cl_fx and cl_tent deal with oldorgs better software menu black screen flickers rethink scrap allocation crouchwalk up slopes is fucked up (stair uping) r_stats include bind counts change lightmaps into images make gl_bind() take an image, so it can reference sizes script parsing should take /* */ and  line continuation reduce skies?
+flex legs intentionally on plats?
+forward when facing an obstruction directly should not slide
+clip brush fragments in base
+exit button clip stuck problem
+no such oldframe -1
+melee attacks out of range
+rename `g_client` to `p_client`
+merge `cl_fx` and `cl_tent`
+deal with oldorgs better
+software menu black screen flickers
+rethink scrap allocation
+crouchwalk up slopes is fucked up (stair uping)
+`r_stats` include bind counts
+change lightmaps into images
+make `gl_bind()` take an image, so it can reference sizes
+script parsing should take /* */ and  line continuation
+reduce skies?
 3dfx opengl: detect thrashing and split the cache?

 demos don't read from pak files??????

 muzzle flashes
 forward / backwards airlocks
 better button representations
 brighter primary colors

-### John Carmack's .plan for Sep 04, 1997
+## John Carmack's .plan for Sep 04, 1997

 * mcd alphatest workaround
-* gl_finish
+* `gl_finish`
-* gl_dynamic
+* `gl_dynamic`
 * fixed crash without basedir

-+ savegame harness
+\+ savegame harness
-+ loading plaque
+\+ loading plaque
-+ proper alias bbox in gl
+\+ proper alias bbox in gl
-+ light feedback for server
+\+ light feedback for server
-+ 3dfx vid_mode problem
+\+ 3dfx `vid_mode` problem
-+ remove MAX_SCRAPS
+\+ remove `MAX_SCRAPS`
-- arbitrary skin support needed for power armor
+\- arbitrary skin support needed for power armor

 sort entities by texture
-segment skies up more to get better caching? circle monsters pvs are gl sprites double bright?
+segment skies up more to get better caching?
+circle monsters pvs
+are gl sprites double bright?

-### John Carmack's .plan for Sep 05, 1997
+## John Carmack's .plan for Sep 05, 1997

 * fixed all angle clamping issues
 * allow look up / down to exactly 90 degrees

 red numbers on status bar

-### John Carmack's .plan for Sep 07, 1997
+## John Carmack's .plan for Sep 07, 1997

 * timedemo attract flag bug
 * multiple model entities
 * 8/16 bit updates
 * merged delta with baseline

-+ destroy windows on each ref start
+\+ destroy windows on each ref start
-+ server time clamping issues
+\+ server time clamping issues
-+ client light level different between refs
+\+ client light level different between refs
-+ remove version command
+\+ remove version command
-+ animating textures
+\+ animating textures
-+ run from cd option
+\+ run from cd option
-+ toast mergedemos
+\+ toast mergedemos

-flags not used in entity-state? airborne frames for everything? don't send player entity to owner in most cases client quit dropping prints extra messages?
+flags not used in entity-state?
+airborne frames for everything?
+don't send player entity to owner in most cases
+client quit dropping prints extra messages?
 trinity: track and field style extra fast running?

-### John Carmack's .plan for Sep 08, 1997
+## John Carmack's .plan for Sep 08, 1997

 * fixed time clamping issue
-* removed win32isms from snd_mix.c and snd_dma.c
+* removed win32isms from `snd_mix.c` and `snd_dma.c`
 * optimized dsound locks

-+ scale texture stats by texture size
+\+ scale texture stats by texture size
-+ not autodetecting PII for mono lightmaps?
+\+ not autodetecting PII for mono lightmaps?
-+ put swaps from ref into qshared?
+\+ put swaps from ref into qshared?
-+ walk backwards when looking straight up?
+\+ walk backwards when looking straight up?

-seperate #define for asm code? swim up with jump key window close box reload textures only on context recreation do a stereo gl implementation on intergraph? item using...
+seperate `#define` for asm code?
+swim up with jump key
+window close box
+reload textures only on context recreation
+do a stereo gl implementation on intergraph?
+item using...

-### John Carmack's .plan for Sep 09, 1997
+## John Carmack's .plan for Sep 09, 1997

 * freed textures on gl shutdown
 * fixed pitch bounds check merge bug
 * cleanup sound code
 * cut default maxclients
-* cut update_backup
+* cut `update_backup`

-+ soft fullscreen failure on ingr
+\+ soft fullscreen failure on ingr
-+ error not closing window
+\+ error not closing window
-+ cds window set on top of taskbar
+\+ cds window set on top of taskbar
-+ fullscreen in mode 0, set mode 1 = crash
+\+ fullscreen in mode 0, set mode 1 = crash
-+ alt stuck down after alt-tab
+\+ alt stuck down after alt-tab

 fix vis expansion problem
-trinity: shimmering heat atmospheric effects need a remove command builtin for game logic get all texture extension numbers into gl_image vis decompression overrun window doesn't offset in non-fullscreen modes
+trinity: shimmering heat atmospheric effects
+need a remove command builtin for game logic
+get all texture extension numbers into `gl_image`
+vis decompression overrun
+window doesn't offset in non-fullscreen modes

-### John Carmack's .plan for Sep 10, 1997
+## John Carmack's .plan for Sep 10, 1997

 * don't precache player model in single player games
 * dynamically change maxplayers

-+ move null files into a seperate directory?
+\+ move null files into a seperate directory?
-+ alt sticking
+\+ alt sticking
-+ maxmoveleafs error
+\+ maxmoveleafs error

-teleport in flash is still wrong on second level stuck on wall with low grav jumping allow minimize? win95 memory paging still have some tjunctions
+teleport in flash is still wrong on second level
+stuck on wall with low grav jumping
+allow minimize?
+win95 memory paging
+still have some tjunctions

-### John Carmack's .plan for Sep 11, 1997
+## John Carmack's .plan for Sep 11, 1997

 * cddir

-+ must save status upon entering a level if it was a new spawn
+\+ must save status upon entering a level if it was a new spawn
-- each map has a unit number and a level number
+\- each map has a unit number and a level number

-is changing skill/etc going to be a problem while demos are running? demos in pak file don't use virtual alloc!
+is changing skill/etc going to be a problem while demos are running?
+demos in pak file
+don't use virtual alloc!

-### John Carmack's .plan for Sep 12, 1997
+## John Carmack's .plan for Sep 12, 1997

-+ tag_game, tag_level
+\+ `tag_game,` `tag_level`
-+ new game must clear
+\+ new game must clear
-- need to save game state at last level entered as well as exact current
+\- need to save game state at last level entered as well as exact current
-+ save level on exit..
+\+ save level on exit..
-+ spawnpoint to game dll wrong?
+\+ spawnpoint to game dll wrong?
-+ collapse sv_phys into something else?
+\+ collapse `sv_phys` into something else?
-+ skip all pixelformat stuff on minidrivers?
+\+ skip all pixelformat stuff on minidrivers?

-get rid of Com_SetServerState() ?
+get rid of `Com_SetServerState()` ?
-ERR_DROP?
+`ERR_DROP?`
-status command that prints out server and client state? don't allow anything but CRC checked pak file access in a demo client userinfo change updates worry about cvar info string lengths make sure IP is visible to game track deaths as well as fregs? directmouse? view shaking from explosions?
+status command that prints out server and client state?
+don't allow anything but CRC checked pak file access in a demo
+client userinfo change updates
+worry about cvar info string lengths
+make sure IP is visible to game
+track deaths as well as fregs?
+directmouse?
+view shaking from explosions?

-### John Carmack's .plan for Sep 13, 1997
+## John Carmack's .plan for Sep 13, 1997

-+ skill levels need to be archived with server state!
+\+ skill levels need to be archived with server state!
-+ angle clamp on server is broke again
+\+ angle clamp on server is broke again
-+ don't shrink status bar with window
+\+ don't shrink status bar with window
-+ make sure all char * in edicts are copies, not just references
+\+ make sure all char * in edicts are copies, not just references
-+ difference between reentering a level and reloading it
+\+ difference between reentering a level and reloading it

-check all savegame files for disk space errors. current is automatically updated whenever a level is exited archive the level being exited if not leaving the unit save the map to be entered, SKIPPING ANY CINEMATICS! end of game will not have a final map, so don't save savegame does NOT update current, the level archive and server is written directly to the new directory
+check all savegame files for disk space errors.
+current is automatically updated whenever a level is exited
+archive the level being exited if not leaving the unit
+save the map to be entered, SKIPPING ANY CINEMATICS!
+end of game will not have a final map, so don't save
+savegame does NOT update current, the level archive and server
+is written directly to the new directory

 new game

 single player game
-on death + press, bring up loadgame screen deathmatch on death + press, respawn coop on death + press, respawn
+on death + press, bring up loadgame screen
+deathmatch
+on death + press, respawn
+coop
+on death + press, respawn

 need to have the game start up without TCP/IP unless asked for

-dir command with sys_find*
+dir command with `sys_find*`
 ping equalization?
-set userinfo->ip on each server connect high quality / low quality sound option in menu, create a special sample for testing fix svs / sv to be more game/level oriented make coop games allways four player? wav lag seems worse
+set userinfo->ip on each server connect
+high quality / low quality sound option in menu, create a special sample for
+testing
+fix svs / sv to be more game/level oriented
+make coop games allways four player?
+wav lag seems worse

-### John Carmack's .plan for Sep 14, 1997
+## John Carmack's .plan for Sep 14, 1997

 * qdata grab alias numeric suffix
 * menu architecture

-+ make a portal entity
+\+ make a portal entity
-+ connect doors to portal entities
+\+ connect doors to portal entities
-+ treat portal contents like windows
+\+ treat portal contents like windows
-+ flood fill leafs, but stop at portals to count areas
+\+ flood fill leafs, but stop at portals to count areas
-+ if actual leaf with portal contents should chose any area next + to it
+\+ if actual leaf with portal contents should chose any area next + to it
-+ each portal brush should have exactly two areas bordering it
+\+ each portal brush should have exactly two areas bordering it
-+ server sends over a bit vector of areas visible to player
+\+ server sends over a bit vector of areas visible to player
-+ use area visibility as fast reject for line testing?
+\+ use area visibility as fast reject for line testing?

-+ should portal entities remain seperate, or just add a portal + field
+\+ should portal entities remain seperate, or just add a portal + field
-+ to doors?
+\+ to doors?
-+ builtin: SetPortalState (int pnum, qboolean open);
+\+ builtin: SetPortalState (int pnum, qboolean open);
-+ portals MUST go in the structural bsp!
+\+ portals MUST go in the structural bsp!
-+ each leaf has an area field
+\+ each leaf has an area field
-+ each portal has two areas it connects
+\+ each portal has two areas it connects
-+ all other data can be derived
+\+ all other data can be derived
-+ areas have the list of portals
+\+ areas have the list of portals
-+ area * area * 2^portals == too large!
+\+ area * area * 2^portals == too large!
-+ must do dynamic flood fill
+\+ must do dynamic flood fill
-+ most portals will be closed, so flood fill is fast
+\+ most portals will be closed, so flood fill is fast

-+ game pause
+\+ game pause
-+ no status bar after death
+\+ no status bar after death

-allow higher precision bmodel angle specification? put v_idle back in? super crouch jump? establish a client connection at startup to avoid localconnects? more bright areas in the game for contrast? throbbing health status pic weapon cycle command bigger font? allways have visible blood particles by face when hit? bounce health status around when hit? radius of alias model dlighting is greater than surface dlighting
+allow higher precision bmodel angle specification?
+put `v_idle` back in?
+super crouch jump?
+establish a client connection at startup to avoid localconnects?
+more bright areas in the game for contrast?
+throbbing health status pic
+weapon cycle command
+bigger font?
+allways have visible blood particles by face when hit?
+bounce health status around when hit?
+radius of alias model dlighting is greater than surface dlighting

 trinity: use mouse curssors for ui stuff?

-menu_move, menu_down, menu_up, menu_change, menu_slide
+`menu_move,` `menu_down,` `menu_up,` `menu_change,` `menu_slide`

 trinity: software trilinear with second pass? only works if vertex lighting

-### John Carmack's .plan for Sep 15, 1997
+## John Carmack's .plan for Sep 15, 1997

-+ cinematic paking!
+\+ cinematic paking!
-+ r_dspeeds should include translucent time
+\+ `r_dspeeds` should include translucent time
-+ alt key stuck donw after alt-enter
+\+ alt key stuck donw after alt-enter
-+ bonus flashes
+\+ bonus flashes

+texture releasing from maps isn't uniqued
+scissor triangles
-texture releasing from maps isn't uniqued scissor triangles faster z clip make autoexec.cfg work differently because of demos
+faster z clip
+make autoexec.cfg work differently because of demos

-### John Carmack's .plan for Sep 16, 1997
+## John Carmack's .plan for Sep 16, 1997

 * finished box sweeping code
 * fix the automenu key problem on bad cinematic